SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Constrained Neural Networks

-The post-processing approach applies the repair module only during inference, but does not allow differentiable training for model parameters $\theta$.
+\paragraph{Post-processing for Feasibility.} The post-processing approach applies the repair module only during inference, but do not allow differentiable training for model parameters $\theta$.
 The simplest post-processing approach is projection onto the feasible set.
 Given any test instance $x_{\test}$ and a trained model $\mcal{M}_{\theta}$, the repair module projects the baseline output onto the feasible set, \ie

 When $\mcal{C}$ is convex, problem \eqref{eq:opt-proj} is a convex program that typically can be reliably solved by existing optimization solvers.
-When $\mcal{C}$ is non-convex, optimization solvers still reliably find feasible (but not always optimal) solutions to \cref{eq:opt-proj}.
+When $\mcal{C}$ is non-convex, optimization solvers still reliably find feasible (but not always optimal) solutions to \eqref{eq:opt-proj}.
 Alternatively, \citet{liang2024homeomorphic} propose to use an auxiliary deep learning model that learns a homeomorphic mapping from the feasible set to the unit ball.
-However, to project an infeasible solution $\hat{y}$ to the feasible set, they require binary search, which precludes end-to-end training of the combined system.

-The post-processing approach can lead to several critical problems as demonstrated in \citet[Appendix C.4]{grontas2025pinet}: models trained without active constraints may diverge on unbounded objectives.
+However, their method needs binary search to project an infeasible solution to the feasible set, which precludes end-to-end training of the combined system.
+Post-processing can lead to critical problems as demonstrated in \citet[Appendix C.4]{grontas2025pinet}: models trained without active constraints may diverge on unbounded objectives.
 Even when they converge, solution quality may be poor after projection since the baseline model fails to anticipate the repair operation.